JUHE API Marketplace

 • get_countermeasure - Get countermeasure details

-• update_countermeasure - Update countermeasure status
+• update_countermeasure - Update countermeasure status or details

 Project Surveys